 About 45% of Tampa Electric's power lines are underground, mostly in areas of new construction, which were paid for by developers.
-We are working to identify and prioritize the lines that will see the biggest improvement for reliability after extreme weather events.
-The SPP calls for 100 to 150 miles to be converted to underground power lines every year.
+We are working to identify and prioritize overhead lines that will see the biggest improvement for reliability after extreme weather events.
+Our goal is for up to 75-100 targeted overhead lines to be converted to underground every year.

-As we identify neighborhoods that will be undergrounded, we will reach out to property owners and neighborhoods on a plan to underground those portions of the power line.
+As we identify targeted overhead lines that will be undergrounded, we will reach out to property owners and neighborhoods as we work through plans to underground those portions of the power line.

 Here are the stages of undergrounding power lines:

 - Evaluation: A data-driven process to identify overhead lines most prone to outages.

 - Design: A proposed route for new underground lines and an assessment of the current meter base to identify if a meter base adapter is needed.

 Meter Base Adapters may need to be added so your current meter can accept the underground cables.
 Our team will work with you to determine the best meter base adapter for your home.
 Sizes and configurations may vary.